Rangitata Diversion Race: Ownership and management

-Note that two formerly separate irrigation companies (Mayfield Hinds Irrigation Ltd and Valetta Irrigation Ltd) merged on 1 June 2017 to form MHV Water Limited.
+Two formerly separate irrigation companies (Mayfield Hinds Irrigation Ltd and Valetta Irrigation Ltd) merged on 1 June 2017 to form MHV Water Limited.

 Water abstraction and resource consents

 Water Conservation Order 2006

 In 1999, the New Zealand Fish and Game Council and Central South Island Fish and Game Council made an application under the Resource Management Act 1991 for a water conservation order for the Rangitata River and its tributaries and shallow groundwater reserves.
 Following hearings by the Environment Court, the Water Conservation Order was eventually made on 19 June 2006.
 The Order provides a wide range of protections for the river, but does not prevent the renewal of resource consents for the Rangitata Diversion Race, under terms similar to those in force on the date when the Order was made.

 Resource consents

 The amount of water that may be taken by the RDR scheme is governed by resource consents issued by Environment Canterbury to Rangitata Diversion Race Management Limited.
 The operation and maintenance of the scheme requires RDRML to comply with a significant number of individual resource consents and their associated conditions.